Max-Barnes/okta-Terraform/README.md

 you need okta to have a terraform api service app with okta.groups.manage, okta.users.manage, okta.apps.manage per your scope

-create the terraform role in the service app per your scope, least privileged
+create the terraform role in the service app per your scope, least privileged.
+For the lab initially I gave it org admin.